-The recent opening of Makeout, the first franchise of renowned chef Matthew Kenny in Bogotá, is yet another example of how the city’s food scene is slowly transforming into a true gastro hub by offering a wide selection of unique and consistently good dining options.
+The recent opening of Makeout, the first franchise of renowned chef Matthew Kenney in Bogotá, is yet another example of how the city’s food scene is slowly transforming into a true gastro hub by offering a wide selection of unique and consistently good dining options.

 Makeout, a spin-off of take-out, offers sit down service and plant-based cuisine with innovative, satisfying, and ultra-healthy dishes, and without deprivations, nor sacrificing flavor or refinement.

 In a country where animal protein makes-up the culinary stronghold of gastronomic identity, opening Makeout was a culinary venture with its share of high stakes, as well as cultural and practical challenges.

 Sisters Martha Cecilia and Melissa Covo, both health enthusiasts, share a common interest in social responsibility, and are the friendly face of Makeout Bogotá.
 The siblings, just 11 months apart, were both on the lookout for a project that fulfilled their love of good food, nutrition and animals.

 Melissa first contacted Kenney after eating in one of his restaurants in the US.
 Soon after, the family joined in the plant-based undertaking, and after six months of hard work, the sisters and three other partners opened the restaurant in December 2017.

 “I have always been interested in a balanced way of eating to manage an ideal weight without starving,” says Martha Cecilia, a Psychologist with a graduate degree in Nutrition.

 Melissa, on the other hand, earned her Political Science and International Relations degree at Northeastern, and worked with small farmers in the Andi Foundation.
 For her, eating well was a life changer.